ersheff/IMS322-Docs/docs/js/operators.md

 ## String Concatenation

 When working with strings, `+` is the concatenation operator, joining strings together.
-String concatenation is useful for inserting variable values into longer messages.
+String concatenation is especially useful for inserting values into longer messages.

 ```js
 const myName = "Eric";